Spleen Pancreas And Liver Question And Answers

 • Rectus sheath maintains the strength of the anterior abdominal wall

-• It also checks the boing of rectus abdominis muscle, thus increasing the efficiency of the rectus muscle.
+• Rectus sheath also checks the boing of the rectus abdominis muscle, thus increasing the efficiency of the rectus muscle.

 Question 5.
 What is fascia transversalis, Briefly describe its extent and modifications.